- General questions and answers about cancer

 Your co-worker may look to you for advice regarding financial worries, work issues, or other concerns.
 Be honest.
 Help if you can, but if you feel uncomfortable, say so.
 There are many places a person can get help and support, and you might suggest that they seek the advice of a professional who is best suited to give that kind of guidance.
 For more information, please see our document called Financial Guidance for Cancer Survivors and Their Families: How to Find a Financial Professional Sensitive to Cancer Issues.

 What are some concrete ways I can help?

 Communication is the key.
 Talk regularly with your co-worker about the best way to manage the workload and illness.
-You can encourage your colleague to maintain as normal a routine as possible, while protecting yourself from taking on a too-heavy workload by helping.
-Offer to help your co-worker set realistic expectations about work during the course of this illness.
-Keep treating them as normally as possible, including regular meetings, memos, and social events.
+You can encourage your colleague to maintain as normal a routine as possible, and protect yourself from taking on a too-heavy workload by helping out.
+Offer to help your co-worker set realistic expectations about work during this time.
+Keep treating them as normally as possible, including them in regular meetings, memos, and social events.
 If your colleague isn’t up to doing something, let them make the decision to say no.

 Ask your colleague what they could use; let them tell you what would be most helpful.
 Offer to help in specific ways, rather than saying, “Call me if I can help.”
 Here are some ideas:

 - Send or prepare a meal.
 Arrange a schedule of meal delivery.

 - Offer to help with child care.
 Arrange a schedule of day care pick-ups.

 - Give your co-worker a ride to and from treatment appointments.